abstract-theory/django-ip-shield/README.rst

 5. Custom Analysis
 -------------------------
 You can also write an analysis function to determine exactly what IP Sheild will consider to be suspicious.
-This analysis function will be passed to the decorator.
+You may analyze URL variables, POST data, IP address, etc. This analysis function will be passed to the decorator.
 It should accept an HttpRequest object (which is typically named "request" in Django's documentation) as an input, and it should return a boolean value.
 An example is shown below.

 .. code-block:: python

-    filtFunc = lambda request: request.GET.get('event') == '1'
+    myFiltFunc = lambda request: request.GET.get('event') == '1'
-    @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc)
+    @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc = myFiltFunc)

 The above example would block all requests which had the URL GET variable named 'event' that held a value of '1'.
 For example, the url below would be counted as an event.